juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 So if we log out the initial state we will get back an object with two properties on it.
 But why is that?
 Shouldn't it be an object (the one from the `forRoot`) with a property on it called `applicationState`?

-Well, the `select` method in the code sample above is literally selecting the property "applicationState" and giving us back the result which is itself a property with two properoties `currentlyLoading` and `customerList` on it.
+Well, the `select` method in the code sample above is literally selecting the property "applicationState" and giving us back the result which is itself an object with two properties `currentlyLoading` and `customerList` on it.

 Our state however still is an object like this